jackanichp/jackanichp/README.md

 - 👯 I’m looking to collaborate on **AI translation** and **AI ethics** projects.

-- 🌱 I’m currently learning more about building and evalutating **LLMs** for translation.
+- 🌱 I’m currently learning more about building **LLMs** for translation.

 - 📫 How to reach me [jackanichp@gmail.com](jackanichp@gmail.com)